AdaHop-Cyber-Security/Hidn/README.md

     Limitations
         Advanced reverse-engineers can still decompile or manually analyze obfuscated scripts.
         This tool is best used as an additional layer of defense.

+Th
+I am not responsible for your actions